yearn/yearn-vaults-v3/TECH_SPEC.md

 - REVOKE_STRATEGY_MANAGER: role that can remove strategies from the vault
 - FORCE_REVOKE_MANAGER: role that can force remove a strategy causing a loss
 - ACCOUNTANT_MANAGER: role that can set the accountant that assesses fees
-- QUEUE_MANAGER: role that can set the default_queue
+- QUEUE_MANAGER: role that can set the default withdrawal queue.
 - REPORTING_MANAGER: role that calls report for strategies
 - DEBT_MANAGER: role that adds and removes debt from strategies
 - MAX_DEBT_MANAGER: role that can set the max debt for a strategy